-The "Streptococcus milleri group," long recognized as more virulent than oth.er viridans streptococci and often associated with abscess formation, has gone through numerous name changes and taxonomic challenges.
+The "Streptococcus milleri group," long recognized as more virulent than other viridans streptococci and often associated with abscess formation, has gone through numerous name changes and taxonomic challenges.
 Recently, however, they have been recognized as a legitimate taxonomic group of three species that appear to be associated with distinctive clinical syndromes (2).
 They share several phenotypic characteristics that differentiate them from other streptococci; all Lancefield group F streptococci are "S. Milleri group," but the converse is not true (4).
 Members of the group may possess Lancefield group antigens other than F. "S. milleri" can exhibit any type of hemolysis on blood agar.
 A distinctive caramel-like odor may be observed in some isolates, which serves as a preliminary clue to their identity.
 All viridans streptococcal isolates from sterile body sites and those associated with abscesses, pneumonia, and other serious disease should be identified.
 Fluo-Milleri substrates are designed to differentiate the three Streptococcus milleri group species based on the enzymes produced by each (1,3,5).
-The last three substrates are all 4 methylumbelliferyl (4-MU) fluorogenic compounds.
+The last three substrates are all 4-methylumbelliferyl (4-MU) fluorogenic compounds.
 Enzymes produced by the organisms attack and degrade the target substrate bound to 4-MU, which releases blue fluorescent 4-methylumbelliferone.
-This blue fluorescence can be observed under a hand-held long- wave-length UV lamp (i.e. Wood's Lamp).
+The first circle is 7-amido-4methylcoumarin which also fluoresces blue when released.
+This (2) blue fluorescence can be observed under a hand-held longwave-length UV lamp (i.e. Wood's Lamp).
 Colonies must be identified as belonging to the "S. milleri group" before they can be tested.
-The following minimal characteristics are necessary to assign an isolate to this group: Gram positive cocci (may be elongated) in pairs and chains; Catalase negative; Voges-Proskauer positive; Arginine positive; Sorbitol negative and PYR negative (first well.)
+The following minimal characteristics are necessary to assign an isolate to this group: Gram positive cocci (may be elongated) in pairs and chains; Catalase negative; Voges-Proskauer positive; Arginine positive; Sorbitol negative and PYR negative.